Free Codicil to the Last Will and Testament in Ontario Template

 - A Birth or Adoption in Your Family: Unless you’ve accounted for unborn children in your Will, you might want to create a new Will when a new child joins your family.

-- Getting Married: In many Canadian provinces, getting married invalidates your Will unless it has a “contemplation of marriage” clause.
+- Getting Married: In many Canadian provinces, getting married can impact the validity of your Will unless it has a “contemplation of marriage” clause.

 - Changes to Romantic Relationships: If you’re not married, but have entered or left a romantic relationship, you may want to create a new Will to reflect this.